mlhartme/stool/DOCUMENTATION.md

 A proxy context has a name, an optional token, and a URL pointing to a Stool server.
 A Kubernetes context is a Kubernetes context whose name is prefixed with `kube-`.

-`sc` manages a list of proxy contexts in its configuration file. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.
+`sc` manages a list of proxy contexts in its settings. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.

 Advanced note: The concept of a context is similar to `kubectl`s context.